-Wulong, located around 2 to 3 hours from Chongqing, is one of China's most impressive natural destinations.
-The region is known for its karst landscapes, with giant rock formations, deep canyons and natural bridges that create truly unique scenery.
+Wulong is one of China's most impressive natural destinations, located around 2 to 3 hours from Chongqing.
+The region is known for its karst landscapes, giant rock formations, deep canyons and natural bridges that create scenery that is hard to believe exists in real life.

-The main highlight is the Three Natural Bridges, three enormous stone arches formed naturally over thousands of years, listed as a UNESCO World Heritage Site and one of the most breathtaking places in the country.
+The main highlight is the Three Natural Bridges: three enormous stone arches formed naturally over thousands of years, listed as a UNESCO World Heritage Site and one of the most breathtaking places in China.

 What are the Three Natural Bridges?